random82/blog/_posts/2016-04-14-learnings-from-an-inception.md

 Learnings from today:

 * Clearly express what is an expected outcome of a workshop you facilitate
-* Set up and communicate a timebox for an excercise - duh!
+* Set up and communicate a timebox for an exercise - duh!
 * It's an Agile - start small and improve your definitions over time.
 Finding the best one on a day 1 makes no sense.
 * Even most bulletproof ideas have to be practiced
 * Don't worry, clear your head, talk to people about how they found your facilitation and do better next time